-As his popularity grew in the era of multiple television channels, Ramdev found not just celebrity, but political ambition too.
-In 2010 he announced that he would launch a new political party - the Bharat Swabhiman - to "cleanse the system."
+As his popularity has grown in the era of multiple television channels, Ramdev has found not just celebrity, but political ambition too.
+A year ago he announced that he would launch a new political party - the Bharat Swabhiman - to "cleanse the system."
 Ramdev said that he would not contest elections but that his party would contest all 543 Lok Sabha seats in the next elections on a manifesto that shall address black money and corruption as the key issues.
-He insists though that his black money campaign is anything but political.

 where he learnt Sanskrit and Yoga.